The Seljuk Han of Anatolia

 DESCRIPTION

-The mosque was a room in the doorway passage to the right of the courtyard.
+The mosque for the han was believed to have been located in a room in the doorway passage to the right of the courtyard.

 DECORATION